Small-Field Flying - 2015/04

 I received a nice note and photo from modeler Christian Moes, of Canada, about his small-field/indoor aircraft.
-Like many aeromodelers these days, Christian used the power system and electronics commonly seen on popular, small, ready-to-fly models.
+Like many aeromodelers these days, Christian used the power system and electronics commonly seen on popular small ready-to-fly models.
 Sporting an 18-inch wingspan and a flying weight of 38 grams, the aircraft is a terrific flier.

 What we don’t often see on models of this size is the use of the Rogallo wing.
 This wing is a perfect match for small-field models and is probably the easiest to make for its relative lifting area.
 It is well suited for small model airplanes built for slower speeds, such as the Rogallo Rick that Christian built.

-The Rogallo wing has been used by the model aviation community throughout the years, but is not often seen at small flying venues.
+The Rogallo wing has been used by the model aviation community throughout the years, but it is not often seen at small flying venues.
 Beyond its simplicity of construction, it offers plenty of lifting area for the span of the wing.
+Christian’s model has a wing area of 128 square inches — not bad for that wingspan.
+This larger area keeps the wing loading low for slow-flying models.

-The model’s center of gravity (CG) should be located halfway back along and below the center keel by 1/3 of the keel length.
-The thrustline should pass through the CG.
+- The model’s center of gravity (CG) should be located halfway back along the keel and positioned below the keel by one-third of the keel length.

-You can make the fuselage and tail surfaces a shape that pleases you and move the equipment as needed to achieve the correct CG location.
+You can make the fuselage and tail surfaces any shape that pleases you and move the equipment as needed to achieve the correct CG location.
 When that is done, go enjoy some nice Rogallo wing flying.

 Thanks for sharing Rogallo Rick with us, Christian.
 It is a nice reminder of how well suited the Rogallo wing is to small-field model aircraft.